 Breeding methods can produce strains that reduce its impact “We are really excited to be using XFM to help us understand what is happening at the tissue level” said Naim.

-“We will correlate XFM data with other studies to gain a better understanding of physiological impacts of fungal diseases,“ she added.
+“We will correlate XFM data with other studies to gain a better understanding of the physiological impacts of fungal diseases,“ she added.

 Hackett said that the team was looking at various elements that could be accumulating within the pathogen, or becoming accumulated or depleted in the tissue that surrounds the point of infection.